-Growing root vegetables poses a very unique problem.
+Growing root vegetables, such as carrots, beets, and turnips, poses a very unique problem.
 Root vegetables grow out of sight, so we often don't know if there is a problem until we harvest them.
 Experience is a great teacher, but here are some tips to get you started on the right track, toward growing a successful harvest of all sorts of root vegetables.

 01 of 10

 Beets are considered a root crop, but the leaves are edible too.
 Probably the hardest thing about growing beets is thinning the plants.
-The seeds form in clusters and if you don't break the clusters apart, they sprout all crowded together.
+Like their cousin Swiss chard, the seeds form in clusters and if you don't break the clusters apart, the sprouted seeds will be too crowded to develop into bulbs.
 The good news is that you can eat any plants you thin.
-The tender greens are a great addition to salads and stir fries.
+The tender greens are a great addition to salads and stir-fries.

 Beets grow quickly and taste best when harvested small and young.
-You can pull some and re-seed, for a continual harvest.
-For such an... earthy looking vegetable, they are surprisingly sweet, especially when roasted.
+Succession plant as you harvest, for a continual harvest.
+For such an earthy vegetable, they are surprisingly sweet, especially when roasted.

 02 of 10